AbhiAgarwal/reading/ai/README.md

 #### History of Artificial Intelligence

-Brief history of how it started
+Brief history of how it started - this is 1943 to 1956

 - Began in antiquity, with myths, stories and rumors of artificial beings endowed with intelligence or consciousness by master craftsmen.
 - As Pamela McCorduck writes, AI began with "an ancient wish to forge the gods."